galaxyproject/training-material/topics/ecology/tutorials/x-array-map-plot/tutorial.md

 {:.no_toc}

 <!-- This is a comment. -->
->### {% icon comment %}Comment
+>### {% icon comment %} Comment
 >
 > The tutorial aims for establishing a good knowledge about meaningful visualization of climate data.
-It is beginner friendly and requires not much knowledge about the tool.
 >
 {: .comment}

-It is beginner friendly and requires not much knowledge about the tool.
+ It is beginner friendly and does not require much knowledge about the tool.

 > ### Agenda
 >